 Growing Costs: Mesothelioma costs add up quickly.
-Get a free case review and start getting the help you need.
+Get a free case review to start getting the help you need.

 As your Sokolove Law legal team builds your case, they will factor the costs of care and any lost wages into the amount they request on your behalf.